 Hyperalgesia is a type persistent inflammatory pain that involves increased excitability and nervous response to noxious stimuli, leading to higher sensitivity to pain.

-There are also some psychological factors that can influence the experience and extent of pain, known of modulatory influences.
-These include stress, fear and anxiety and it is widely believed that high levels of these factors can initiate, worsen or prolong episodes of pain in susceptible individuals.
+There are also certain psychological factors that can influence the experience and extent of pain, known as modulatory influences.
+These include stress, fear, and anxiety.
+It is widely believed that high levels of these factors can initiate, worsen, or even prolong episodes of pain in susceptible individuals.